Margin Methods

 • edata (Profile, ProfileWithTies, MarginGraph) – Any election data that has a margin method.

-Ranked Pairs with a fixed linear order on the candidates to break any ties in the margins.
-Since the tie_breaker is a linear order, this method is resolute.
+• tie_breaker (List) – A linear order on the candidates to break any ties in the margins.
+If not provided, then the tie_breaker is the sorted list of candidates.

 • strength_function (function, optional) – The strength function to be used to calculate the strength of a path.
 The default is the margin method of edata.
 This only matters when the ballots are not linear orders.